 Spend time with your children and teens so that you know what they are doing.
 Explain that their activities on text messages, social media such as Facebook, email, chat groups, and use of computers can easily become public to the world and insist that these activities be public to you as well.
 If you don’t understand exactly what your child is doing with technology, then have this young person teach you by leading the way and letting you be a co-pilot.
 If you are busy with technology yourself, remember to stop what you are doing and pay attention to your kids!
 Otherwise, you can be sitting side by side, each looking at your own smart phones or computers, and not notice what your child is seeing or writing.

 4) Be careful about the use of personal information

 Use privacy settings but don’t count on them.
 Remember that anything shared electronically with anyone can be shared publicly by anyone you send it to.
-Unless this is within a secure system of people who know each other, such as a school, do not allow your children to post personal information or photos in an on-line friend’s community, chat group,or anywhere else.
+Unless this is within a secure system of people who know each other, such as a school, avoid allowing children to post personal information or photos in an on-line friend’s community, chat group,or anywhere else.

 If young people in your life do something hurtful to another person either online or in person, have them apologize and make amends.
-Figure out what actions the child took to create the problem, and coach the child through a practice of making safer choices instead.
+Figure out what actions they took to create the problem, and coach through a practice of making safer choices instead.
 Often, loss of the privilege to use the technology involved for a specific period of time is the most appropriate consequence.
-In addition, have kids do something active such as write a letter of apology, do some research about the harm done by cyber-bullying and write a paper, or do some volunteer work to make our world a better place.
+In addition, have kids do something active such as mail a handwritten letter of apology, do some research about the harm done by cyber-bullying and write a paper, or do some volunteer work to make our world a better place.

 6) Provide support if a child is cyber-bullied